GoogleCloudPlatform/elcarro-oracle-operator/docs/content/custom-resources/instance.md

-# Appendix A: Create an El Carro Instance: Advanced  {: #appendix-a}
+# Appendix A: Create an El Carro Instance: Advanced

 The `samples` directory provided with the El Carro release contains a set of useful manifests to get you started.
 As you start rolling out El Carro services